meghall06/neair/README.md

 -   an introduction to data manipulation and data visualization

 To access the workshop materials (the two sample data sets and the code file), click the big green Code button above and select "Download ZIP."
-Once you have R and RStudio downloaded, open the `near.Rproj` file and you'll be all set!
+Once you have R and RStudio downloaded, open the `neair.Rproj` file and you'll be all set!

-A PDF version of the workshop slides is included in the download, and the original HTML version of the slides is available [here]([https://meghan.rbind.io/slides/neair/](https://meghan.rbind.io/slides/boston_user/hall_boston_user_2022#1)).
+A PDF version of the workshop slides is included in the download, and the original HTML version of the slides is available [here](https://meghan.rbind.io/slides/neair/neair.html#/title-slide).